antoine-mouchamps/gymtorax/docs/Iter env.rst

 Environment description
 =======================

-The custom environment, ``IterHybridEnv``, uses the same TORAX configuration file as the ITER hybrid reference scenario.
-Control and simulation steps are set to 1 s.
+The environment ``IterHybridEnv`` is derived from the ITER hybrid ramp-up scenario provided with TORAX tutorial and adapted from [Citrin_2010].
+In this scenario, the plasma first undergoes a ramp-up phase (0–100 s) in L-mode (low confinement), followed by a nominal phase (100–150 s) in H-mode (high confinement).
+Both the control and simulation time steps are set to 1 second.

 Actions
 -------